bitswamp/go-json-spellcheck/README.md

 Web service for spellcheck as you type (SCAYT)

 * Only supports en_US
-* Provides method check_spelling for suggestions and others for comaptibility
+* Provides method check_spelling for suggestions and others for compatibility
 * Relies on [go-aspell](https://github.com/trustmaster/go-aspell)